Return to top

 paratha dough in a skillet - roti being cooked

-Clap The Roti: Remove the Guyana roti from the heat and place in a container with a lid.
+Clap The Roti: This is my favorite part of making this Guyana roti.
+First, remove the roti from the heat and place it in a container with a lid.
 Shake for a minute or so to loosen the layers.

 Serve Warm: Enjoy warm with your favorite curry dish!